HPI-CH/artemis/README.md

-# ARTEMIS: An Alarm Threshold Mining System
+# ARTEMIS: An Alarm Threshold and Policy Mining System for the Intensive Care Unit

 This is ARTEMIS, a system for finding suitable alarm policies in intensive care units.